US J-1 visa

 Step 2: Pay the fees and fill out the form

-The cost of a J1 visa is $160.
-Exchange visitors must also pay a SEVIS (Student and Exchange Visitor Information System) fee of $180.
-You can do this at a bank that accepts such payments in your country.
+Since May 2023, the J1 visa application fee is $185.
+Exchange visitors must also pay a SEVIS (Student and Exchange Visitor Information System) fee of $220.
+You can learn how to pay the visa fee on your local consulate's website.

 Exchange visitors sponsored by the U.S. government (USG) are exempt from paying a J-1 visa fee.